 Successful applicants will then undertake a training programme to equip them for the next stages of the College's development.

-We are holding some taster sessions in late October and November 2015 with a view to developing a prospectus for the launch of the College in April 2016.
+We are holding some taster sessions in December 2017 and January 2018.
+The Spring term prospecture can be viewed here.
 For more information on these please call 0121 543 4060.

 Recovery College Administrator